codacy/chart/docs/configuration/integrations/gitlab-enterprise.md

+---
+description: Instructions on how to set up the Codacy Self-hosted integration with GitLab Enterprise.
+---

 # GitLab Enterprise

-Follow the instructions below to set up the Codacy integration with GitLab Enterprise:
+Follow the instructions below to set up the Codacy Self-hosted integration with GitLab Enterprise:

 ## Create a GitLab application {: id="create-application"}